kgen

 }

 Run go run . to generate the k8s manifests in the k8s-rendered directory.
-See here for the generated manifests.
+See here for the manifests generated by the above code.

 Bonus tips